Titania412/Graphs/README.md

 # Graphs
 There are two different graphs, unweighted and weighted.
-Prints the graph information, shortest path method, DFS method, BFS method, edges, vertices, and minimum spanning tree
+The unweighted graph prints infomration about the graph and the edges and vertices.
+Also, print using breadth first search (BFS) or depth first search (DFS) method from a certain starting points, the search order, and the path way from start to end.
+The weight graph prints information about the graph, the edge and vertices, and the integer version of the edge and vertices.
+It also prints the using the shortest path and mininmum spanning tree method with different starting points.